Seasons of Blossom: Act 1: Bo-mi's Flower (Spring)

-Set in spring at Cheongseom High School, Part 1 centers on a 18-year-old girl named Yoon Bo-mi who is conflicted between her crush on Lee Jae-min and her friendship with Kang Sun-hee.
+Set in spring at Cheongseom High School, Part 1 centers on an 18-year-old girl named Yoon Bo-mi who is conflicted between her crush on Lee Jae-min and her friendship with Kang Sun-hee.
 Upon knowing that Sun-hee harbors feelings for Jae-min, Bo-mi chooses to preserve her friendship with Sun-hee and forces herself into a fake relationship with their standoffish classmate Choi Jin-young.
-But she is unexpecting of the romance that will soon blossom between her and Jin-young.
+But she is unsuspecting of the romance that will soon blossom between her and Jin-young.

 Act 2: Ha-min's Flower (Summer)

-After the events of Part 1, Lee Jae-min runs into the 24-year-old painter Han So-mang who is an acquaintance of Jae-min's late elder brother Lee Ha-min six years ago at Cheongseom High School.
+After the events of Part 1, Lee Jae-min runs into the 24-year-old painter Han So-mang, who is an acquaintance of Jae-min's late elder brother Lee Ha-min from six years ago at Cheongseom High School.
 Jae-min agrees to be So-mang's model for her artworks in return for telling him anything she can recall about Ha-min.
 Gradually breaking inside, he struggles with coming to terms with the bitter truth of Ha-min's untimely death.